 The Ryedale Platform records every trade and every position of every fund, independently of accounting or custody data.
 It maintains a full investment book of record (IBOR).
 This allows investment teams to reconcile the custodian positions, as well as any other datapoints, against internal positions and to detect any variations.
 Stale or erroneous data can result in suboptimal trading decisions and contribute to tracking error.

 Continuous monitoring and reporting on all portfolios are built into the Ryedale Platform.
 This ensures that compliance rules for those portfolios are not breached.
-Customisable compliance rules help to make sure that portfolio managers act in accordance with investment mandates and regulatory restrictions, including short-selling and concentration limits.
+Customizable compliance rules help to make sure that portfolio managers act in accordance with investment mandates and regulatory restrictions, including short-selling and concentration limits.

 Significant market transformations happening over the recent decade have resulted in a booming marketplace for ETFs.
 Yet, despite both AUM and number of ETF products increasing rapidly, the statistical evidence is that successful ETF products are difficult to create.
 There is a clear barrier for ETF AUM that is hard to overcome.
 Given the proliferation of competing product offerings, ETF managers need to develop deep competence in running many index funds at low cost and with consistently low tracking error.
 Having a robust technology backing the portfolio managers is becoming a necessity to survive.